Wednesday, 10 December 2003

 On balance, will CAPPS-II be a net cost or benefit for Cendant?

-"I can't answer that," Katz replied, "Because there is no CAPPS-II business model" and the TSA still hasn't told Cendant their requirements.
+"I can't answer that," Katz replied, "Because there is no CAPPS-II business model" and the TSA still hasn't told Cendant its requirements.

 When I pressed her, however, Ms. O'Connor Kelly was considerably more forthcoming about what will be required than the TSA has been.
 She freely conceded that -- as I (and others) had pointed out in comments on the CAPPS-II Privacy Act notices -- those notices could not create any new obligations on the public or private companies (other than government contractors) to provide, collect, store, or forward data or documents.
 A Privacy Act notice merely describes what the government will do with personal data.